 Upon graduating from Louisiana State University with a BFA in Painting and Drawing, Brenda decided to pursue her real creative passion and began cooking in the kitchens of New Orleans.
 Within a few years, she found a natural fit at Mike’s on the Avenue creating fusion cuisine and was quickly promoted to Chef de Cuisine.

 After leaving Oritalia, Buenviaje went on to work as Head Chef of Sumi in the Castro, Head Chef of Café Claude in downtown San Francisco, Consulting Chef of Snooze in Denver, Colorado and Executive Chef of DeLessio Market and Bakery.

 In 2007, Brenda decided to open her own place serving her interpretation of “French Soul Food” in a casual atmosphere.
 From day one the response has been overwhelming!

 In her spare time you can find Brenda with her lovely wife Libby and three children Max, Aurora and Leo, crabbing off of the Sausalito Pier, catching a Giants game, foraging for wild fruit to put into her next pancake special and dreaming up new ways to take over the world one beignet at a time…

 (Photo: Orange Photography)

 Libby / Proprietor

-Libby is the co-owner of Brenda’s French Soul Food, the proud wife of Brenda, and mom to their children Aurora and Leo, and stepmom to Brenda's son Max.
+Libby is the co-owner of Brenda’s French Soul Food.
+She is the proud wife of Brenda, mom to their children Aurora and Leo, and stepmom to Brenda's son Max.
 Born and raised in Iowa, Libby considered herself a meat and potatoes girl—until the day she met and fell for her amazing chef of a wife, who opened her eyes (and mouth) to some of the most dynamic, delicious, and sexy food in San Francisco.